Renormalization group improved pressure for hot and dense quark matter: RGOPT pressure results at NLO

-To conclude this section it may be worth to recap the origin of the drastic differences between RGOPT and HTLpt, the latter being also basically a variational modification of the original QCD Lagrangian with mass terms, although based on the more elaborate HTL effective Lagrangian\cite{HTLbasic} (in particular with a thermal gluon mass parameter, $m_D$).
+To conclude this section it may be worth to recap the origin of the drastic differences between RGOPT and HTLpt, the latter being also basically a variational modification of the original QCD Lagrangian with mass terms, although based on the more elaborate HTL effective Lagrangian\cite{HTLbasic} (including among other features a thermal gluon mass parameter, $m_D$).
 There are essentially three important differences: \begin{itemize} \item First, the perturbative RG-restoring subtraction terms, like in Eq.(\ref{PRGPT}) typically, are missing in HTLpt.
 Accordingly the latter lacks perturbative RG-invariance formally by a leading order term of the massive theory pressure, ${\cal O}(m^4)\ln(M/m)$.
 Now since for any (gluon or quark) thermal masses, $m^2\sim \# g T^2$, and HTLpt is also based on high temperature expansions, the latter uncancelled term is effectively only a three-loop order effect, thus largely screened and harmless at LO, and moderate even at NLO.
 In contrast this mismatch plainly resurfaces at NNLO HTLpt, presumably mainly explaining the large remnant scale dependence observed in Refs.\cite{HTLptg3L,HTLptDense3L,HTLptqcd3L}. \item Second, the interpolating Lagrangian used in HTLpt is linear, namely with an exponent $a=1$ in the HTL equivalent of Eq.(\ref{Lint}), instead of our RG-determined Eq.(\ref{aQCD}).
 As we have shown\cite{prdphi4} this generally spoils RG invariance even when the latter is fulfilled perturbatively by the original pressure. \item Finally, remark that upon choosing a variational mass prescription Eq.(\ref{mop}) in HTLpt (as was done e.g. in \cite{HTLptqcd2L,HTLptDense3L}), nonreal $\overline m$ may occur, similarly to what happens for RGOPT (although it happens rather at NNLO in HTLpt).
 In NNLO HTLpt applications this issue is avoided simply by replacing the gluon $\overline m_D$ arbitrary mass by a perturbative thermal mass \cite{HTLptg3L,HTLptqcd3L}, and taking the quark mass $\overline m_q=0$.
-However, enforcing perturbative masses is partly lacking the a priori more nonperturbative behaviour rooted in variational prescriptions. \end{itemize}
+However, enforcing perturbative masses is partly lacking the behavior beyond standard perturbation potentially provided by more variational prescriptions. \end{itemize}